 The small Cluxewe River flows into Broughton Strait just north of Port McNeill on the east coast of North Vancouver Island.
 Despite its relatively short length, the Clux’we River supports a sizeable run of winter steelhead and a few sea-run cutthroat.
 Stocking of cutthroat trout has been initiated in the hope of developing the fishery for this species.
 All in all, this is a pretty nice river to drop a line in.
-Fishing for dolly varden, rainbow trout and coho salmon in the fall can be very rewarding on the river.
+Fishing for dolly varden, rainbow trout, and coho salmon in the fall can be very rewarding on the river.
 Fishing is best on the river at the mouth and along the bushy banks.
 In even-numbered years, pink salmon fishing at the mouth of the river is very productive, mid-August is best.

 There are cabins for rent here, 12 of them, with full kitchens and all other amenities.
 The Restaurant has a great view and menu, dinner is available every night from the 1st of June until the 30th of September.
-Lunch is available only during July and August, the meals here have a first nations flare to them, good eats for sure.
+Lunch is available only during July and August, the meals here have a first nation flare to them, good eats for sure.